COVID-19 vaccine clinic

 Drop-in adult sports

 Starting in April, the Ashcroft HUB will be holding two drop-in adult sports nights each week.
 On Wednesdays you can come and take part in basketball, and on Thursdays you can try your hand at one of the fastest-growing and most popular sports around, pickleball.
-No experience or equipment (other than gym shoes) is required.
+No experience or equipment or equipment (other than gym shoes) required.

 Both sessions are from 6:30 to 8 p.m., and there is a $2 drop-in fee.
 Participants must show proof of vaccination.

 At a closed Board meeting on March 1, the Board of Education of School District No. 74 (Gold Trail) deliberated on the implications of a potential vaccination policy for K-12 staff.

 “After months of careful consideration, advice, consultation, discussion, and following the K-12 Sector Guidelines for Vaccination Policies document, the Board of Education decided not to establish a policy that would require employees to disclose their vaccination status at this time,” stated a press release from the district.